simplemindedbot/simplemindedbot/content/using-ai-improving-requirements.md

 With AI-powered tools, however, we have the potential to address these gaps at the source.
 By leveraging [natural language processing (NLP)](https://www.ibm.com/topics/natural-language-processing) and [large language models (LLMs)](https://www.ibm.com/topics/large-language-models?mhsrc=ibmsearch_a&mhq=LLM), we can elevate the quality of these requirements documents by providing real-time feedback, detecting missing components, and suggesting ways to improve clarity and alignment with business goals.

 AI tools bring two key benefits to requirements management: they can check your existing documentation for quality and gaps, while also helping to fill in missing details where needed.
-This lets project teams focus their expertise where it matters most—on those critical [Quality Requirements (QR)](https://arxiv.org/abs/2010.02971v1) that need real human insight and domain knowledge.
+This lets project teams focus their expertise where it matters most-on those critical [Quality Requirements (QR)](https://arxiv.org/abs/2010.02971v1) that need real human insight and domain knowledge.
 Instead of getting bogged down documenting every possible scenario and edge case, teams can let AI handle the comprehensive coverage while they concentrate on requirements that directly drive business value and core functionality.

 Here's a practical example: while your team is hammering out complex business rules for a financial trading system, AI can work in parallel to analyze existing requirements and flesh out documentation for supporting features like user authentication, logging, and error handling.
 It's like having a capable assistant who ensures nothing falls through the cracks while you focus on the challenging parts.
 This teamwork between human expertise and AI support gives you both depth in critical areas and solid coverage across the whole requirements landscape.